 - Instructional design, course preparation and revision, and evaluation

 - Student advising and meeting individually with students

 - Community service

 - Governance responsibilities, including department chair responsibilities or other administrative duties and assignments

-Each UW campuses has a unique mission within the UW System.
-For example, UW-Milwaukee and UW-Madison are both research institutions, while UW Colleges offer associate two-year degrees and many students take classes at a local College campus as a springboard to a four-year institution.
+Each UW campus has a unique mission within the UW System.
+For example, UW-Milwaukee and UW-Madison are both research institutions, while UW Colleges offer two-year associate degrees and many students take classes at a local UW College campus as a springboard to a four-year institution.
 Faculty engaged in graduate programs often have greater research responsibilities and therefore may have lower classroom hours.

 Similarly, hours may appear high for instructors in disciplines such as art and music that have high levels of individualized instruction.
 Disciplines such as teacher education, health, and social work also require significant supervision of student teaching and clinical placements.